anjensan/knitty/doc/rationale.md

 Here is a bullet list of current thoughts and ideas that actually drive Knitty's design:

 When you see a pure data (in logs, message queue, document database) - it should be easy to recognize what code was responsible to produce that data.
-  - Natural way: use fully qualified keywords as IDs, where the namespace of the keyword matches the namespace with the code.
+  - Natural way: use fully qualified keywords as IDs, where the namespace of the keyword matches the namespace of the code.

-Values are computed only when are actually needed, nothing computes twice.
+Values are computed only when they are actually needed, nothing computes twice.
   - Memoization of values and computing values "on-demand"; laziness is natural for Clojure.

 Mutation is allowed only for short period of time, when data is fully produced - it must be immutable.
-  - Internally, the graph executes in a "mutable context" (and uses mutable structures under the hood); after completion, it must be just a persistent collection.
+  - A graph executes with a "mutable context" (uses mutable structures under the hood); after completion, it must be just a persistent collection.

 Should be a way to "extend" existing workflow without breaking it.
-  - Any computation nodes may be reused, but there should also be a way to hide some of them (as ^:private).
+  - Any computation node may be reused, but there should also be a way to hide some of them (as ^:private).

 Async is supported, but not enforced (or actually enforced, but to a minimum possible way that is just required to have a single api).
   - As the whole graph may be asynchronous, it is OK to return a deferred from the "entry point".

 Overhead should be small, especially for "fully synchonous graphs".
-  - In the core of the system, there should be a separate branch for the synchronous variant; ideally, it should be inlinable by the JIT.
+  - There should be a separate branch for the synchronous variant; ideally, it should be inlinable by a JIT.

 Development workflow should be REPL-friendly.
   - It should be easy to redefine any node in a graph from the REPL, ideally without any "graph full recompilation".

-Debugging and analyzing of existing graph:
+Debugging and analyzing of existing graph should be easy:
   - There must be a way to view/analyze what is actually happening with a graph at runtime (traces/logs).

 Support from editor/IDE (navigate to code used to produce value, highligh errors and warnings).
   - DSL vs Macros: DSLs are easy to create, but harder to check/validate in IDEs.

 Thread safety, "cheap" asynchronoucity.
-  - Developers should not need to deal with asynchrony directly when it is not needed; the library must take care of that as much as possible.
+  - Developers should not need to deal with concurrency directly when it is not needed.

 ## Limitations